bzulamridn/template_react/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is simple project to make dashboard tempalate with ReactJs and Ant Design.

 ## Available Scripts